awsdocs/aws-xray-developer-guide/doc-source/xray-services-sqs.md

 When running on Amazon EC2, Amazon SQS supports processing one message at a time\.
 This applies when running on an on\-premises host, and when using container services, such as AWS Fargate, Amazon ECS, or AWS App Mesh\.

-The trace header is excluded from both Amazon SQS message size and message attribute limits\.
-Enabling X\-Ray tracing will not exceed your Amazon SQS limits\.
-To learn more about AWS limits, see [Amazon SQS Limits](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-limits.html)\.
+The trace header is excluded from both Amazon SQS message size and message attribute quoatas\.
+Enabling X\-Ray tracing will not exceed your Amazon SQS quotas\.
+To learn more about AWS quotas, see [Amazon SQS Quotas](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-limits.html)\.

 ## Send the HTTP Trace Header<a name="xray-services-sqs-sending"></a>